new to the gluten free journey?

 In addition, there are a number of other foods that should be avoided on a gluten free diet that may also be present in modified food starch, like corn.

-As always, I advise to be cautious of any packaged or processed food, as they are typically made with refined sugars and carbohydrates, are lacking in critical nutrients, and may be subject to cross contamination.
+As always, I advise you to be cautious of any packaged or processed food, as they are typically made with refined sugars and carbohydrates, lack critical nutrients, and may be subject to cross contamination.

 The Bottom Line